OlegTelegin/olegteleg.in/_pages/Research.md

 Published papers
 ======
 I have three published papers in Russian.
-Recognizing that their accessibility might be limited, I offer a succinct summary of each below.
+Recognizing that their accessibility might be limited, I offer a succinct, shorter-than-abstract summary of each below.

 <br>
 <br>